samsalmag/GoldenRecipes/README.md

 The site uses the [**TheMealDB**](https://www.themealdb.com/) API to gather and display recipes.

-Website is available at: https://sam-salek.github.io/GoldenRecipes/
+Golden Recipes is deployed and available at: https://sam-salek.github.io/GoldenRecipes/

 #### Note: